Volunteer and Intern in Ghana

 Living in Ghana you certainly encounter some unusual situations, from the unpredictable electricity and water supply, to seeing even the poorest families dressed up in their best clothes for church on a Sunday morning.
 You will also need to adapt to the bizarre and the unfamiliar, whether it be the car-shaped coffins or the banku and fufu dishes you will have for lunch.

-Volunteer Vacations and Voluntourism in Ghana
+Travel and Sightseeing Opportunities in Ghana

 Living in vibrant, colourful Ghana will feel like an explosion - an enchanting sensory overload.
 Music is a central part of Ghanaian culture, so in the bigger towns, especially Accra, you will hear some great live bands and have some memorable nights out.